hwang2006/keyword-winner-heroku-deployment/README.md

 Once the deployment is complete, you can confirm the deployed application by clicking the 'View' button, which will connect you to the deployed application.
 That's it!!

 ## Reference
-Here is the keyword-winner app deployed on Heroku that you may want to visit, where you can type two keywords for google search result numbers comparision:
+Here is the keyword-winner app deployed on Heroku that you may want to visit, where you can type two keywords for the comparision of google search result numbers:
 - [keyword-winner app](https://keyword-winner-39a53d276a1b.herokuapp.com/)